 Once the operator is running it will watch for new custom resources and create the Kafka cluster, topics or users that correspond to those custom resources.

-Create a new Kafka custom resource to get a small persistent Apache Kafka Cluster with one node for Apache Zookeeper and Apache Kafka:
+Create a new Kafka custom resource to get a single node Apache Kafka cluster:

 # Apply the `Kafka` Cluster CR file